nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Currently, the phone number field only accepts integers as valid input.
 However, planners might encounter scenarios, such as keeping track of overseas guests, where symbols like `()`, `+`, `-` and `.` are needed.
-The current restriction prevents users from indicating country codes, and might cause confusion about the origin of the number.
+The current restriction limits users from including such details, potentially causing confusion about the origin of the number.

 **Proposed Enhancement**